-With our Italian lessons for Rooms in the house you will learn "Rooms in the house" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words that name rooms in a house.
+With our Italian lessons you will learn the topic "Rooms in the house" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words that name rooms in a house.

 |1||la camera da letto||bedroom|